hsh754/Compsci_705_group_project/README.md

 **Deployed Application**: [https://705group6.duckdns.org/](https://705group6.duckdns.org/)

 > ⚠️ **Important Note**: The server is currently hosted on a 2-core CPU instance.
 Due to computational limitations, **parallel questionnaire submissions are not supported**.
-We recommend exploring the admin dashboard features for the best experience.

 ### Test Account
 For testing purposes, use the following admin account: